paulchrisluke/pcl-labs/clip-recap-pipeline/README.md

 **Note**: The `.dev.vars.local` file is automatically ignored by git, so your local overrides won't be committed to the repository.

+⚠️ **Security Warning**: `DISABLE_AUTH=true` is strictly for local development (wrangler dev/localhost) and must never be set or honored in staging/production environments.
+The authentication bypass only works in local development contexts to prevent accidental auth bypass in deployed environments.

 ### Development

 ```bash